Posts Tagged ‘cassette’

 As the transport hadn’t been used for a while the reel motor would intermittently stop as if sensing the tape end.
 This can sometimes be loose counter belts but on the 238 it’s a digitial counter.
 We cleaned up the leaf switches on the transport top and also sprayed a small amount of deoxit into the inside of the reel motor.
 A bit more use and it finally worked to spec…

-For 4 track and 8 track multitrack cassette transfer please contact us for more information.
+For 4 track and 8 track multitrack cassette transfer, see our dedicated page, and please contact us for more information.

 azimuth adjustment when you transfer and convert cassettes to cd

-What this means is that unless you’re playing back your tape on the machine it was originally recorded on you may be getting the maximum quality as the angle of the head to the recording or azimuth will not be optimal.
+What this means is that unless you’re playing back your tape on the machine it was originally recorded on, you may not be getting the maximum quality as the angle of the head to the recording or azimuth will not be optimal.

 1. Look at the tape path (everything the tape will move across) and if it looks brown and dirty get some isopropyl alcohol and give it a good clean with a cotton bud.